ohaijen/panza-page/index.md

 >[Your Name]

-As an additional bonus, Panza retains many of the capabilities of the original model, allowing for the injection of world knowledge into the generated emails (however, use at your own risk).
+As an additional bonus, Panza retains many of the capabilities of the original model, allowing for the injection of world knowledge into the generated emails (note that in the email below, Panza correctly inferred that machine learning was involved).

->[INST] Write an email to my friend Stew explaining how a steam engine works.
-> [/INST]
+>[User Instruction] Write an enthusiastic e-mail to Armand presenting the new writing assistant called Panza.
 >
-> Hi Stew,
 >
->Steam engines work by heating water to create steam.
-The steam is
->then used to push a piston, which in turn moves a crankshaft.
-The
->crankshaft is connected to the wheel, so when the piston moves, the
->wheel moves, and the train moves.
+> Hi Armand,
 >
+>Super excited to share with you the new writing assistant I've been working on!
+It's called Panza and it's going to make our lives so much easier.
+>
+>It's a machine learning model that can understand our writing style and can help us write emails more efficiently.
+>
+>I've been testing it for a few days now, and it's already making a huge difference.
+It's like having a personal assistant that can write emails for us.
+>
+>I think it's going to be especially helpful for us, given the number of emails we have to write every day.
+>
+>Let me know what you think!
+>
 >Best,
 >
->Jen
+>Dan

 ## How it works